Pakistan travel guide

 Medical supplies may be difficult to find in Pakistan due to restrictions on imported goods.

-FCDO has a list of English-speaking doctors in Pakistan
+FCDO has a list of medical providers in Pakistan where some staff will speak English.

 The standard of local medical facilities is lower than in the UK, especially in remote areas.
 Private medical care is expensive but available in all major cities.
 Specialised treatment for psychiatric illnesses may not be available outside major cities.